 Working moms are always juggling something, or spinning plates, or balancing on a tightrope.
 (Trust me, I've tried to come up with better metaphors, and when I do I guarantee there's a book deal in it for me.)
 So when you're wondering how others cope, check out Overwhelmed: Work, Love, and Play When No One Has the Time by Brigid Schulte and Good Enough Is the New Perfect: Finding Happiness and Success in Modern Motherhood by Rebecca Gillespie and Hollee Temple.

 Sometimes you just have to take on the world.
 But if you're a working mom, time's tight.
 If you have a fantasy (as I do) of taking a extended nature sabbatical, walk a few miles in Cheryl Strayed's hiking boots by reading Wild: From Lost to Found on the Pacific Crest Trail.
 It doesn't disappoint, but it does spark very good conversations.
 And don't forget that other Sheryl-- Sandberg.
 Lean In: Women, Work, and the Will to Lead is required reading for any working mother.

 What would you do in an impossible situation?
 Better to play our your choices in the page of a novel.
 Our book club really enjoyed The Light Between Oceans by M.L.
 Stedman.
 We didn't agree on how we would have handled the situation.
 And arguing over wine about the decisions of fictional characters is some of the most fun a girl can have.

 The Comedic Relief Book

 I've written before about my favorite funny mom books for book clubs.
 I Just Want to Pee Alone and You Have Lipstick on Your Teeth are anthologies by dozens of very funny ladies.
-But my very favorite new funny book that is the ideal book club read for working moms is, not surprisingly, Faking Balance: Adventures in Work and Life, which will be released in September!
+But my very favorite new funny book that is the ideal book club read for working moms is, not surprisingly, Faking Balance: Adventures in Work and Life!